MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/general-electronic-reporting-manage-configuration-lifecycle.md

 # required metadata

 title: Manage the Electronic reporting (ER) configuration lifecycle
-description: This topic describes how to manage the lifecycle of Electronic reporting (ER) configurations for the Microsoft Dynamics 365 for Finance and Operations solution.
+description: This topic describes how to manage the lifecycle of Electronic reporting (ER) configurations for the Microsoft Dynamics 365 Finance solution.
 author: NickSelin
 manager: AnnBe
 ms.date: 06/20/2017